 Some of the stops on this journey could almost fit better in an alternative tour, with examples like the Puppet Theater and a neighbourhood known for its LGBTQ community which has several beautiful murals to see.

-This tour is around 2 hours long and it's available in English and Spanish on Thursday and Friday at 18:00 (6 pm).
+This tour is around 2 hours long and it's available in Spanish on Thursday and Friday at 18:00 (6 pm).

-NOTE: The English tour will not be available again until January 2022.
+NOTE: The English tour is not currently available.

 Although there aren’t any pay-what-you-wish food tours currently available in this city, there are a few self-guided options you may want to consider.

 These guides tend to focus on the two most popular dishes in Belgium – chocolate and beer.

 That said, there are at least two self-guided food tours that provide details about great restaurants and full meals you should try before leaving Brussels.